rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 ## 📟 USB Serial Output

-Since the kernel developed in the tutorials runs on the real hardware, it is highly recommended to get a USB serial debug cable to get the full experience.
-The cable also powers the Raspberry once you connect it, so you don't need extra power over the dedicated power-USB.
+Since the kernel developed in the tutorials runs on the real hardware, it is highly recommended to get a USB serial cable to get the full experience.

 - You can find USB-to-serial cables that should work right away at [\[1\]] [\[2\]].
-- You connect it to the GPIO pins `14/15` as shown below.
+- You connect it to `GND` and GPIO pins `14/15` as shown below.
 - [Tutorial 6](06_drivers_gpio_uart) is the first where you can use it.
 Check it out for instructions on how to prepare the SD card to boot your self-made kernel from it.
 - Starting with [tutorial 7](07_uart_chainloader), booting kernels on your Raspberry is getting